codewithgusti/codewithgusti/README.md

 - 👋 Hi, I’m Augustine Shokane
-- 👀 I’m interested in Mobile Development $ Artificial intelligence
+- 👀 I’m interested in Software Development $ Artificial intelligence
-- 🌱 I’m currently learning Flutter and Data Science
+- 🌱 I’m currently learning Flutter and Data Science, JavaScript
-- 💞️ I’m looking to collaborate on Flutter Mobile Apps with Django as server side
+- 💞️ I’m looking to collaborate on Flutter Mobile Apps with Django and Node js as server side
 - 📫 How to reach me , send an email at augustineshoks7@gmail.com

 <!---